 There are more than 100 covered bridges in Vermont, the densest concentration of these photogenic structures in any U.S. state.
 If you're the "go big or go home" type, head straight to Windsor, Vermont, where you can drive across the Windsor-Cornish Covered Bridge—the longest single-span covered bridge in the country—and find yourself in New Hampshire.

 There are five covered bridges in Bennington within a short drive.
 Scenic Route 30 north of Brattleboro is another fine destination for a covered bridge adventure.

-If you have ever loved a dog--and especially if you are traveling in Vermont with your four-legged best friend--be sure to include a stop at the Dog Chapel in St. Johnsbury on your itinerary.
-Crafted by the late Stephen Huneck in tribute to his own beloved canines, the chapel features dog designs in its pews, stained glass windows, and other architectural features.
+If you have ever loved a dog—and especially if you are traveling in Vermont with your four-legged best friend—be sure to include a stop at the Dog Chapel in St. Johnsbury on your itinerary.
+Crafted by the late Stephen Huneck in tribute to his own beloved canines, the chapel features dog designs in its pews, stained glass windows, and other architectural details.
 An on-site gallery sells a variety of gifts featuring Huneck's paintings, and the 150-acre Dog Mountain property is idyllic for both humans and dogs to explore, especially in the fall.

 The Vermont Institute of Natural Science (VINS) Nature Center in Quechee, Vermont, is a fascinating place to come face-to-face with eagles, owls, falcons, and other raptors and to observe these birds of prey feeding and stretching their wings.
 This kid-friendly attraction features a variety of indoor and outdoor interactive exhibits.
 Be sure to walk the trail to Quechee Gorge: This spectacular spot on the Ottauquechee River is one of Vermont's most photogenic natural wonders.